Discovering Miami in one day is impossible, but here you’ll find the best Miami tips to experience the entire Miami and South beach vibe in one day.

 Lying on the beach for a long time isn’t for me.
 I get bored very easily.
 But there is always something going on on South Beach.
 If you are not bombarded with aerial advertising you can also do some people watching.

 The perfect spot to do people watching without shame is the cycling and pedestrian zone between the beach and Ocean Drive.
 In SOBE (south beach) it’s all about seeing and being seen.
 Sporty men like to show off their bare, sunburnt, muscular torsos.
 And the women are not embarrassed to show some skin and curves as well.
 What struck me most was that it is not about perfection, but about self-confidence.
 The more self-confident you are while strolling Ocean Drive, the more succes you’ll have.
+If you don’t like crowed beaches, don’t worry because you can find some quiet beaches in Miami as well.

 The best time to enjoy this spot in all peace and quiet is during a South beach sunrise walk.